Introduction

 Offer Acceptance

-When a candidate accepts their offer, it is critical that the department inform the Provost’s Office so that any necessary cleanup/modifications/construction can be planned and started right away.
+When a candidate accepts their offer, it is critical that the department inform the Provost’s Office so that any necessary clean-up/modifications/construction can be planned and started right away.
 Note that even simple clean-up and painting may take months due to scheduling, and renovations of space may take up to a year.

-The MSP collective bargaining agreement provides for an expedited process for granting a faculty member tenure upon hire.
 This expedited process is limited to circumstances where the individual has already been awarded tenure at an institution with comparable standards to UMass Amherst.
 Generally, a comparable institution would include any US institution of higher education that is classified as “Doctoral Universities: Very High Research Activity” or “Doctoral Universities: High Research Activity” in the most recent Carnegie Classification of Institutions of Higher Education.
+To determine an institution’s Carnegie classification, use this lookup function.
 On a case-by-case basis and upon request of the dean of the school/college, the Provost may approve an expedited tenure review for candidates who are not from institutions as described above.
+Tenure at hire in all other situations shall follow the standard tenure process.
+Tenure at hire in all other situations shall follow the standard tenure process.

 Expedited Tenure Review Process

-As soon as the offer is accepted, the Department Personnel Committee in the hiring department shall be informed by the Dean that the individual is being hired with the expectation of tenure because they have already achieved tenure at a comparable institution.
-The expedited tenure review shall commence as quickly as possible and shall follow the same process as regular tenure decisions, with these exceptions:
+During the search and hire process, the search committee should require at least three (3) letters of recommendation for the candidate.
+As soon as the offer is accepted, the Department Personnel Committee (DPC) in the hiring department shall be informed by the Dean that the individual is being hired with the expectation of tenure because they have already achieved tenure at a comparable institution.
+Department Personnel Committees should review Article 12.21 of the MSP collective bargaining agreement as needed.

 - Instead of soliciting new external and internal letters, the department chair may instead upload the letters of reference that were solicited as part of the search process.
 If the candidate waived the right of access to these letters, they shall not be visible to the candidate.
-If the department chair deems it necessary, they may also solicit additional letters in accordance with standard policy and procedure.

 - After the letters of reference are added to the file, the department chair releases the file to the DPC and it advances through the standard review process.